 Since children’s bodies are constantly growing and changing, they are at a point in their lives when it is particularly easy to catch and treat possible problems with the mouth and face.
 Using functional orthopedic orthodontics, also called dentofacial orthopedics, our dentist, Dr. Marla Wilson, and her team can gently guide the teeth and jaws into their proper shape and alignment as your child grows.
-If you are interested in dentofacial orthopedics in Indianapolis, Indiana, please give Premier Dental Care a call today at 317-787-6625 for more information.
+If you are interested in dentofacial orthopedics in Indianapolis, Indiana, please give Premier Dental Care a call today at 317-787-6625 for more information about alternative dentistry.

 Dentofacial orthopedics is a type of orthodontic treatment focused on the control and modification of facial growth.
 Dentofacial orthopedic treatment works to normalize the growth of bone structure and repair the related imbalances of the face and jaws.